maadfa/bigml-secure-api-docs/docs/authentication.md

 ## Best Practices

-- Never expose your secret API key in publicly accessible areas such as client-side code, GitHub repositories, or online forums.
+- You should never expose your secret API key in publicly accessible areas such as client-side code, GitHub repositories, or online forums.
-- Use environment variables or secure vaults to store keys in development and production envirnment
+- You should use environment variables or secure vaults to store keys in development and production envirnment
-- Implement multi-factor authentication (MFA) using external systems to secure your BigML account.
+- You should implement multi-factor authentication (MFA) using external systems to secure your BigML account.
--  Only generate keys with permissions necessary for the task.
+- You should only generate keys with permissions necessary for the task.

 ## Example: Using API Key in HTTP Header